-Roof systems and materials are divided into two generic classifications: low slope and steep slope.
-Low slope roofing includes weatherproof types of roof membranes installed on slopes less than or equal to 14 degrees.
-Steep slope roofing includes water shedding types of roof coverings installed on slopes greater than 14 degrees.
+Roof systems and materials are divided into two general classifications: low slope and steep slope roofing.
+Low slope residential roofing includes weatherproof types of roof membranes installed on slopes less than or equal to 14 degrees.
+Steep slope residential roofing includes water shedding types of roof coverings installed on slopes greater than 14 degrees.

 Asphalt, coal tar or cold-applied adhesive are the bitumen typically used in BUR roof systems.
 Asphalt is a petroleum product refined from crude oil; coal tar is derived from the distillation of coal.
 One or the other is heated in a kettle or tanker and then applied by mop or mechanical spreader.
 Cold-applied adhesives typically are solvent-based asphalts and do not have to be heated in a kettle or tanker.

 Surface materials used for built-up roof systems include aggregate (such as gravel, slag or mineral granules), glass-fiber or mineral surfaced cap sheets, hot asphalt mopped over the entire surface, aluminum coatings or elastomeric coatings.